How to Throw a Tea Party Picnic

 Hot or iced?
 Classic or flavored?
 Deciding on a tea to serve at your picnic is a great first step when planning your menu.
 If you’d like to enjoy hot tea at your picnic, you can bring hot water in a thermos and prepare tea on the go using our handy tea for two travel set.

 If you want to cool down with some refreshing iced tea, you can cold brew a pitcher of iced tea to take with you, or brew tea in a few of our urban tea tumblers for effortless iced tea in a personal serving size.
-You can even bring sparkling wine to “spike” your iced tea - we’ve found that our Blueberry Pomegranate iced tea and Prosecco is a winning combination!
+You can even bring sparkling wine to “spike” your iced tea - we’ve found that our Blueberry Pomegranate iced tea and Prosecco are a winning combination!

 2. Bring scones